godotengine/godot-docs/tutorials/xr/xr_action_map.rst

   Some of the inputs seem to appear in our list multiple times.

   For instance we can find the ``X`` button twice, once as ``X click`` and then as ``X touch``.
-  This is due to the Touch controller having capacitive sensor.
+  This is due to the Touch controller having a capacitive sensor.

-  ``X touch`` will be true if the user is merely touching the X button.
+  * ``X touch`` will be true if the user is merely touching the X button.
-  ``X click`` will be true when the user is actually pressing down on the button.
+  * ``X click`` will be true when the user is actually pressing down on the button.

   Similarly for the thumbstick we have:

-  ``Thumbstick touch`` which will be true if the user is touching the thumbstick.
+  * ``Thumbstick touch`` which will be true if the user is touching the thumbstick.
-  ``Thumbstick`` which gives a value for the direction the thumbstick is pushed to.
+  * ``Thumbstick`` which gives a value for the direction the thumbstick is pushed to.
-  ``Thumbstick click`` which is true when the user is pressing down on the thumbstick.
+  * ``Thumbstick click`` which is true when the user is pressing down on the thumbstick.

   It is important to note that only a select number of XR controllers support touch sensors or have click features on thumbsticks.
   Keep that in mind when designing your game/application.